Pradip-Dhadbale/Pradip-A-Dhadbale/README.md

 - 👋 Hi, I’m @Pradip-A-Dhadbale
 - 👀 I’m interested in someone's to finding my program errors
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning dsa,java,html,css.
+- and learned C,MySql
 - 💞️ I’m looking to collaborate on learning new things
 - 📫 How to reach me by pradip88dhadbale@gmail.com